google/proto-quic/src/tools/swarming_client/LUCI_CONTEXT.md

 ## `local_auth`

-Local auth specifies how where subprocesses can obtain OAuth2 tokens to use when calling other services.
+Local auth specifies where subprocesses can obtain OAuth2 tokens to use when calling other services.
+It is a reference to a local RPC port, along with some configuration of what this RPC service (called "local auth service") can provide.

-TODO(vadimsh): Fill this in.

 ```
 message LocalAuth {
+  message Account {
+    string id = 1;
+  }

   int rpc_port = 1;
   bytes secret = 2;

+  repeated Account accounts = 3;
+  string default_account_id = 4;
 }
 ```

+...

+The returned tokens MUST have expiration duration longer than 150 sec.
+Clients of the protocol rely on this.

+...

+TODO(vadimsh): Finish this.

 ## `swarming`